Get matched with vetted scholarships and enter our

 Substitute teaching requirements by state

-Every state has its own set of regulations for the credentials required to substitute teach.
+Every state has its own set of regulations for the credentials required to substitute teaching.
 Below, we’ve classified each state’s rules into one of four categories.
 Find your state to figure out your requirements!

 High school diploma or GED